oist/NEXTNetPy/README.md

-# episimPY
+# NMepinet

-*episimpy* is a python module can simulate non-Markovian epidemics on arbitrary networks. episimpy is based on a pybind11 wrapper around the C++ simulator https://github.com/samuelcure/Epidemics-On-Networks.
+*NMepinet* is a python module can simulate non-Markovian epidemics on arbitrary networks. episimpy is based on a pybind11 wrapper around the C++ simulator https://github.com/samuelcure/Epidemics-On-Networks.

 ## Set up